POL3124 : Mexican Politics: Authoritarianism & Democracy

-The course will start with a brief introduction to the history of Mexico before the Mexican Revolution in 1910 to concentrate on the development of the hegemonic party system and its transformation into an authoritarian competitive regime.
-We will explore both the reasons that explain the stability of the hegemonic/authoritarian periods for over seven decades in the 20 century, as well as the democratisation process that involved social movements, economic crisis, an emerging civil society, and political elites.
+The course will start with a brief introduction to the history of Mexico before the Mexican Revolution in 1910 to concentrate into the development of the hegemonic party system and its transformation into an authoritarian competitive regime.
+We will explore both the reasons that explain the stability of the hegemonic/authoritarian periods for over seven decades in the 20thcentury, as well as the democratisation process that involved social movements, economic crisis, an emerging civil society, and political elites.
 Finally, we will discuss Mexico’s current challenges that might complicate the consolidation of its democratic system.

 1) Pre-Revolutionary Mexico

 2) The Social Revolution of 1910 and the Constitution of 1917

 4) From Competitive Authoritarianism to Democracy: New Economic Paradigm, Social Movements, Political Elites, and Elections